satellite-image-deep-learning/techniques/README.md

 * [U-Net for Semantic Segmentation on Unbalanced Aerial Imagery](https://towardsdatascience.com/u-net-for-semantic-segmentation-on-unbalanced-aerial-imagery-3474fa1d3e56) -> using the Dubai dataset
 * [CDL-Segmentation](https://github.com/asimniazi63/CDL-Segmentation) -> code for the paper: "Deep Learning Based Land Cover and Crop Type Classification: A Comparative Study", comparing UNet, SegNet & DeepLabv3+
 * [floatingobjects](https://github.com/ESA-PhiLab/floatingobjects) -> code for the paper: TOWARDS DETECTING FLOATING OBJECTS ON A GLOBAL SCALE WITHLEARNED SPATIAL FEATURES USING SENTINEL 2.
 Uses U-Net & pytorch
+* [LoveDA](https://github.com/Junjue-Wang/LoveDA) -> code for the paper "A Remote Sensing Land-Cover Dataset for Domain Adaptive Semantic Segmentation"

 ### Semantic segmentation - buildings, rooftops & solar panels
 * [Semantic Segmentation on Aerial Images using fastai](https://medium.com/swlh/semantic-segmentation-on-aerial-images-using-fastai-a2696e4db127) uses U-Net on the Inria Aerial Image Labeling Dataset of urban settlements in Europe and the United States, and is labelled as a building and not building classes (no repo)